View John NOTTINGHAM's Notice on spaldingtoday.co.uk and share memories

 NOTTINGHAM

-sadly passed away peacefully in Peterborough Hospital on 2nd March 2020 aged 87 years, survived by his brother Ted, son Paul and daughter Liz Nottingham.
-All are welcome at the funeral on Monday 30th March, 10.15am at Crowland Abbey after which the family will hold a private service at Peterborough Crematorium.
-Please join us at a celebration of his life at a lunch reception, 12.30pm at The Abbey Hotel, Crowland.
+sadly passed away peacefully in Peterborough Hospital on 2nd March aged 87 years.
+Survived by his brother Ted, son Paul and daughter Liz Nottingham.
+All are welcome at the funeral on Monday 30th March at 10.15am at Crowland Abbey, after which the family will hold a private service at Peterborough Crematorium.
+Please join us at a celebration of his life at a lunch reception at 12.30pm at Ye Olde Abbey, Crowland.
 Family flowers only.
 Donations, if desired can be made to Crowland Abbey.

 Published in Spalding Guardian on Mar.
 17, 2020